Mega deal: Indians trade star Lindor, Carrasco to Mets - WHIZ News

 Carrasco is signed at $12 million in each of the next two seasons, part of a deal that includes a $14 million team option for 2023 with a $3 million buyout.
 The option would become guaranteed if he pitches in 170 innings in 2022 and is found to be healthy for the 2023 season.

-Since Cohen’s takeover, the Mets have kept pitcher Marcus Stroman for an $18.9 million qualifying offer and signed right-hander Trevor May to a $15.5 million, two-year contract and catcher James McCann to a $40.6 million, four-year deal.
+Since Cohen’s takeover, the Mets learned pitcher Marcus Stroman accepted an $18.9 million qualifying offer and signed right-hander Trevor May to a $15.5 million, two-year contract and catcher James McCann to a $40.6 million, four-year deal.
 New York also signed injured right-hander Noah Syndergaard to a $9.7 million, one-year deal.

 “We’re closer to one player away,” Alderson said.